. . . your guide to visiting the holy places

 Three denominations share ownership

-Ownership of the church is shared between the Greek Orthodox, Catholics (known in the Holy Land as Latins) and Armenian Orthodox.
+Ownership of the Church of the Holy Sepulchre is shared between the Greek Orthodox, Catholics (known in the Holy Land as Latins) and Armenian Orthodox.

 The Greeks (who call the basilica the Anastasis, or Church of the Resurrection) own its central worship space, known as the Katholikon or Greek choir.
 The Armenians own the underground Chapel of St Helena which they have renamed in honour of St Gregory the Illuminator.